Brianna McClure Lisenby '13

 Major: Exercise Science

 Brianna McClure, the 2009 Montgomery Catholic Preparatory School "Graduating Class Ideal Graduate," chose Huntingdon for her college home during her campus tour.
 She was impressed by the friendliness and the sense of home she felt as the tour guide waved or spoke to friends while walking the College pathways.
-Now, she says, "Some of my favorite experiences about Huntingdon are being recognized by friends and professors across campus.
+Now, she says, "Some of my favorite experiences about Huntingdon were being recognized by friends and professors across campus.
 No matter where you go on campus, you always know someone there, and you never meet a stranger.

-A generous student with a giving spirit, Brianna is usually among the first in line to get involved in campus-wide service projects.
+A generous student with a giving spirit, Brianna was usually among the first in line to get involved in campus-wide service projects.
 After the April 27, 2011, tornadoes devastated Alabama, Brianna joined a team of students who volunteered their time in a center in Eclectic.
 While there, she overheard some parents talking about their daughters' upcoming high school proms, indicating that their dresses had been destroyed in the storms.
 Brianna rallied her Huntingdon friends— some of whom drove hours to retrieve dresses from home.
 She returned to Eclectic the next day with more than 50 prom dresses to distribute.